-When you first started applying for jobs, did you already know what exactly you wanted to do?
+When you first started applying for jobs, did you already know When you first started applying for jobs, did you already know what you wanted to do?
 For those few of you who did, we are all jealous.
-And for those of us who haven’t quite figured it out, don’t fret — it makes sense that you don’t have your full career path mapped out yet.
+And for those who haven’t quite figured it out, don’t fret — it makes sense that you don’t have your full career path mapped out yet.

-Every time you start a new job, at a new company, working with people from different departments, there are probably hundreds of opportunities you hadn’t thought of before.
-These days, people change jobs on average every four years.
-And changing jobs is not something small.
-A lot of time and effort is devoted, both on your end and your employer.
+Whenever you start a new job at a new company, working with people from different departments, there are hundreds of opportunities you hadn’t thought of before.

 - What if you like the company you work for and are just looking for a change?

 - How do you go about moving to a new job internally?

 It doesn’t matter if you’re trying to push your career forward or have lost love for your job; there will always be a point when you ask yourself: what do I do next?
 If you love your company, an internal transfer can allow you to explore new territory without completely changing scenery.

 How to Find the Right Role at the Same Company

 Looking at other open roles within your company can be tempting, but rushing into a career change without research will lead to failure.
 Take a look at your company’s lateral movement policies first.